mtibbett67/svxlink/README.md

 `sudo chmod +x *.sh`

 Run the install.sh script as sudo.
-This will install any depencies, make, and install the SvxLink pakage.
+This will install any dependencies, make, and install the SvxLink package.

 `sudo ./install.sh`